99robots/99robots-header-footer-code-manager/readme.txt

 A. The PRO version contains many more powerful features not available in the FREE version in addition to forthcoming features.
 See the [PRO vs FREE differences](https://draftpress.com/wp-content/uploads/2024/06/hfcm-pro-vs-free-differences.png).

 == Changelog ==
+= 1.1.46 = 2026-07-09
+* FIXED: Stored XSS - snippet saving and importing now require the unfiltered_html capability, blocking raw HTML/JavaScript from users who lack it (e.g. non-super-admins on multisite or when DISALLOW_UNFILTERED_HTML is set).
+Thanks to Luca Jungnickel for the report

 = 1.1.45 = 2026-06-09
 * ADDED: Security setting to optionally enforce DISALLOW_UNFILTERED_HTML when managing snippets